 If you do get the job, it may not be the role you dreamed of, but take on every reasonable task and do it to the best of your ability.
 Know when to give your opinion and when to just get on with the task you have been asked to do.
 And when asked for your opinion, be sure to speak up!

 #5.
 Keep Busy

-Keep your mobile phone for lunch breaks and when you finish the task asked of you, check back to see what needs doing next.
-From tidying, to getting files in order, to offering to make coffee, there is always something to do.
+When you finish the task asked of you, check back to see what needs doing next – and keep your mobile phone for lunch breaks.
+From tidying to getting files in order or offering to make coffee, there is always something to do.

 You May Also Enjoy 20 Important Things You Should Tell Your Teen